pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 so there you can choose very different Fonts for your Drawing Window Tab Pane and your Window Tab Chat Pane, while you visit your Terminal Settings > Profiles > Text Font.
-The gCloud Shell is much less flexible, so far as we know.
+The gCloud Shell is much less flexible, so far as we know: just one Font Size per Browser.
 There, you must choose the same Font Choices and the same Font Size for both your Drawing Pane and your Chat Pane.
-The replIt Shell can be persuaded to run in two Browser Windows, so it can be as flexible as macOS, but it's more naturally as rigid as a gCloud Shell, that's the experience you more get by default there
+The replIt Shell can be persuaded to run in two Browser Windows, so it can be as flexible as macOS, but it's more naturally as rigid as a gCloud Shell, two Panes of the same Font Size is the experience you more get by default there

 #### Terminal Pixel Shape & Ink

-We first choose the Pixel you draw with, you can quickly & simply come back and tell us draw with some other Pixel instead. after you more know what's going on
+We choose a Pixel for you to draw with.
+You can tell us draw with some other Pixel instead, after you more know what's going on.
 "SetPenPunch" is our secret word for talking of drawing with some other Pixel instead, if you want to search ahead inside this Doc

-Presently we start out by guessing you want a Square pair of U+2588 Full-Block █ █ Characters.
+Presently we start out by guessing you want a Square pair of U+2588 Full-Block █ █ Characters

-Lotsa of Terminal Fonts disagree over how to draw a U+2588 Full-Block █ Character.
+Lots of Terminal Fonts disagree over how to draw a U+2588 Full-Block █ Character.
 Many Fonts agree Full-Block means paint the full horizontal width, but lots of Terminal Fonts disagree over how much of the vertical height to paint over.
 I've not yet found a Font that always says Full-Block should paint the full vertical height.
-Except the default Font at replIt does paint the full vertical height
+Except the default Font at replIt Shell does paint the full vertical height

 ### Draw a Huge Square